Updated: November 2023

 - Supports MTL & RDL inhale styles

-Reviewed by: Alice, ECD Team
+Reviewed by: Alison, ECD Team

 I’m surrounded by vape products on a daily basis (it’s my job after all!) but I’ve particularly had my eye on the Aspire Flexus Q for a while.
 So I jumped at the chance to try it out for this review.